 Many modern cast iron pans are too heavy for users to lift comfortably.
 And a vintage pan could be the better option.

-Thinking of purchasing a Lodge skillet?
-Then I’d definitely consider the Lodge 12-inch regular skillet and here’s why.
+Are you thinking of purchasing a Lodge skillet?
+Then I’d consider the Lodge 12-inch regular skillet, and here’s why.

 If you are new to cast iron cooking, I wouldn’t be too quick to jump on the vintage cast iron bandwagon.
 Vintage cast iron is a joy to cook with, but it can be overpriced, and it may be better to start with a cheaper pan made by a reputable manufacturer.